CharlesSieg/articles/aws/docker/Dockerize a Node.js Web Service.md

 Running on http://0.0.0.0:8080
 ```

-Open a new terminal window and type:
+and confirm that it is running correctly by opening a new terminal window and typing:

 `curl http://127.0.0.1:8080`

-and you should see
+You should see

 `Hello World!`